 |Specialist Teacher Advisory Service

 12.)
 How will we support pupils with special educational needs in transferring between phases and schools?

-We understand that joining the Infant School and then transferring onto KS2 and ultimately KS3 are big changes in the lives of our children and their families.
+We understand that joining the Infant School and then transferring to the Junior School (KS2) and ultimately Secondary School (KS3) are big changes in the lives of our pupils and their families.
 As federated Infant and Junior schools, we have a clear transition programme and the SEND team liaise with other settings / staff to make sure that SEND information is passed on effectively.
-For the transfer to secondary school, we make sure that clear transition plans are created for children with SEND and pre-visits are organised so that children feel prepared for the move to the next stage in their education.
+For the transfer to secondary school, we make sure that clear transition plans are created for children with SEND and pre-visits are organised so that pupils feel prepared for the move to the next stage in their education.

 For more information about services in Hampshire please look at the Hampshire Local Offer at www.hantslocaloffer.info

 What can I do to help my child with SEND?

 If you would like to do some extra learning with your child, please contact the class teacher to discuss areas to work on.
 If you would like additional suggestions about ways you can help your child, please contact the Inclusion Team and we will arrange a meeting to discuss your child’s needs.

 Any extra support that you can offer your child at home will always be advantageous and activities such as reading together regularly or number fact games /activities will help your child make progress.